GeoPostcodes/gpc-data/README.md

 GeoPostcodes public datasets.<br><br>

 #### GeoPC_Countries
-Country codes and names with their postal code schemes.<br>
+Country codes and names with their postal code schemes.
 This list is based on the cartographic section of the United Nations.

 <table class="table table-bordered table-striped">
 <thead>